How Private is Incognito Mode?

 The Tor Browser is like Mozilla but with way more privacy.
 Run by volunteers from around the globe, Tor anonymizes your online traffic through distributed relays.
 Basically, with these relays, no one can see your real IP address.

 While Tor is miles ahead of the incognito mode in terms of privacy, it’s not perfect.
 Tor isn’t good for those wanting to stream videos as it slows your internet connection.
-If you use Tor, couple it with a VPN service.
-With this extra security, you can rest assured that no one will access your personal information.
+When employing Tor, consider pairing it with a VPN service.
+This added layer of security ensures your personal data remains protected, offering you peace of mind.

 Incognito is a great way to stop people seeing your browsing activity.
 It’s also good for those who share their device with others.
 But, it won’t stop your ISP, the government, or hackers from gaining access to the information they want.